 Moreover, you may also opt for bookmarking your most frequently visited .
 For example, if you know you will be working on one story the whole week, it is a clever idea to pin the story to the start to find it quicker.
 Similarly, to streamline story creation make sure you use templates.
 These can be used to easily create a story on the spot (in your rundown or planning section) by only pressing a button.

 For stories to impact, you need to make sure these are visible in a variety of platforms including your organization’s website, social media, and linear television.
 Your newsroom system should allow you to connect the most popular social media sites Facebook, YouTube, and Twitter into the various phases of news production.
 Being able to publish news from your story or rundown directly on social media will help you reach more screens in a blink of an eye.
 And imagine how it helps with the breaking news.

 Explore the options in your newsroom

 Overall, for quick story creation is vital to know what you have around you.
 Many users are afraid of exploring the buttons and features in their newsroom system.
 It is always useful to test the waters and get down to work.
-If you want to use your technology to the fullest, take the opportunity to find the function of each button on your screen.
+If you want to use your technology to the fullest.
+Take the opportunity to find the function of each button on your screen.

-Are you wondering where you can possibly do all this?
+wondering where you can possibly do all this?
 Drum rolls please…… Octopus.
 No, not the animal! but the Newsroom system.
 With Octopus X you can achieve faster story production using these and many more tools.
 Its flexible user interface, collaborative planning options, notification system, quick story buttons, and advanced search capabilities will make the system work for you and not the other way around.